pinax/pinax/docs/index.md

 # Pinax Documentation

-Pinax is an ecosystem of reusable Django apps, themes, and starter project templates.

 @@@ We're just starting to provide overarching documentation for the whole of Pinax to better explain what it is and how to get going with it.

 ## Table of Contents